+Drug Facts

+Active ingredient[s] Purpose

-Drug rucis Active ingredient[s] Alcohol 80% v/v Purpose Antiseptic Use[s] Hand Sanitizer to help reduce bacteria that potentially can cause disease.
-For use when soap and water are no t available. -Warnings For external use only.
+Alcohol 80% v/v Antiseptic

+Use[s] Hand Sanitizer to help reduce bacteria that potentially can cause disease.
+For use when soap and water a re not available.

+Warnings

+For external use only.
 Flammable.
 Keep away from heat or flame

+Do not use

+• in children less than 2 months of age

+on open skin wounds

 When using this product keep out of eyes, ears, and mouth.
-In case of contact with eyes, rinse eyes thoroughly with water.
+In case of contact with eyes, rinse eyes thorough oughly with water.

 Stop use and ask a doctor if irritation or rash occurs.
 These may be signs of a serious condition.

 Keep out of reach of children.
-If swallowed, get medical help or contact a Poison Control Center right away.
+If swallowed, get medical help or contact a Poison Control Center right awa ay.